AndrewKassab/precisepass/README.md

 # Project Details

   This project was created as a way for me to get more familiar with bash scripting and linux commands in general.
-I already keep my passwords in a hidden file as backuo and had the idea of creating a tool to retrieve them and just expanded upon that.
+I already keep my passwords in a hidden file as backup and had the idea of creating a tool to retrieve them and just expanded upon that.

 # What I learned: